parse-community/Governance/README.md

 ## Support

 All participants in the community are encouraged to provide support for new users to encourage growth in the community.
-Those seeking support should recognise that all support activity within the project is voluntary and is therefore provided as and when time allows.
+Those seeking support should recognize that all support activity within the project is voluntary and is therefore provided as and when time allows.
 A user requiring guaranteed response times or results should therefore seek to purchase a support contract from a community member.

 ## Contribution Process